StarGate01/greenhouse-firmware/README.md

 Copy `include/wifi_config.h.example` to `include/wifi_config.h` and configure your network.
 You can also edit `include/hardware_config.h` if your pin layout differs.

+For debugging connect the board via USB and open a serial console at 9600 BAUD.

 ## Hardware and Software Components
  - ESP-12F NodeMCU controller
    - [Arduino framework](https://www.arduino.cc/)